Demivan/fluent-talk/slides.md

 Fluent will automatically select the right formatter for the argument and format it into a given locale.

-This is done using build-in functions: `NUMBER` and `DATETIME`.
+This is done using built-in functions: `NUMBER` and `DATETIME`.
 Both of them use `Intl` browser feature to format numbers and dates.

 ```ftl